niekverw/ukbpheno/README.md

 # ukbpheno

+Sorry I hvent organized it, `run.r` is the base script that I use to test things; functions in different scripts, can easily convert it into R package

 ## data types
 ### Time to event data
 - HESIN: ICD9, ICD10, OPCS3, OPCS4. decide how to optionize with primary and secondary diagnoses.